Quantifiable-Quasar/asu9k/README.md

 - [ ] allow users to extend their uptime
 - [x] create menu for all of this (1: help 2: create containers 3: view containers/uptime 4: admin login)

-also rn all this is logged to the stdout. im thinking about creating a log file but idk yet
+also rn all this is logged to the stdout. im thinking about creating a log file but idk yet.